 Nick Zarras | STAReview Managing Editor

-As you saw in STAReview magazine 3402, a member provided a product test.
-You can submit product tests, stories and events for STAReview.
-Send me your “Word” documents and high resolution photos as attachments to an e-mail.
-All photos in high quality portrait mode are considered for cover photos.
+So if you want to be immortalized, showcase your stories and events in STAReview magazine.
+Email me your typed articles and high resolution photos as attachments.
+If you want a chance to be on the cover shoot your best photos in portrait mode.
 Showcase your treasured 2011-2015 motorcycle (Sweet Rides) or 2010 or older motorcycle (Safe Money).
 I will provide you full editorial support.
-The digital STAReview articles have hyperlinks to link you to websites for travel planning information, motorcycle and accessories to lust over.
+The digital STAReview magazine articles have hyperlinks to link you to web sites for travel planning information motorcycle and accessories to lust over.
 I want YOU to be the star in STAReview!
-So kick back with a cool one and enjoy this issue of STAReview Magazine.
+So kick back with a cool one and enjoy this issue of STAReview magazine.

 Ride Safe my friend…